-Jacqueline chair’s and speaks at commercial and not-for-profit events and conferences on leading in complexity and executive effectiveness.
-Her aim is to make everyday problem solving in complex environments accessible for all leaders.
+Jacqueline speaks at commercial and not-for-profit events and conferences on strategic foresight and executive effectiveness.
 She is often asked for comment in the media.

-Perfectly Solving the Wrong Problems will be published in 2020.
+Perfectly Solving the Wrong Problems will be published next year.
 It is a non-technical exploration of the mindset and worldview required by leaders as they grapple with complex problems.

 Sign up to receive previews and hear more about the books’ launch.

-Outside of work, Jacqueline describes herself as a veracious reader, fair-weather road cyclist and gardener of average ability.
-She has two teenage children.
+Outside of work, Jacqueline describes herself as a veracious reader, fair-weather cyclist and gardener of average ability.
+She lives at the foot of a Scottish valley, in the clearing of an ancient wood.
+She is married and has two teenage children.